Teaching in the Context of Generative AI

 Ethical Use and Data Privacy

-There are a few concerns you should keep in mind before deciding to use an AI tool or requiring that your students use one, including user privacy, equity of access, and outputs that contain falsehoods or biases.
-It is not recommended to input any proprietary or protected data into any of these models via individual accounts.
-Remember that in general, whatever you enter into this tool is likely to become part of the tool’s training data, and some tools may not be designed with accessibility for all users in mind.
-Finally, the combination of unvetted training data and the generation of probable responses means that truth is not a priority in these outputs.
+There are several concerns to keep in mind before deciding to use an AI tool or requiring that your students use one, including privacy, equity of access, and false or biased outputs.
+In general, whatever you enter into commercial AI tools is not private and will likely become part of the tool’s training data, so do not enter proprietary or protected data.
+Additionally, many tools may not be designed with accessibility for all users in mind.
+Finally, these tools may produce false and biased outputs because their training data is large and unvetted; based on this data, they produce outputs that are meant to be probable, but not necessarily true.

 Generative AI Weaknesses